Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

-\begin{remark} We now give some explanations.
-For the case $F(\bw^*)\geq 1/n$, a larger batch size allows for a larger step size, which further decreases the number $R$ of rounds.
-It shows that minibatch SGD achieves a linear speedup if the batch size is not large, i.e., it only requires $O(n/b)$ rounds to achieve the excess risk bound $O(n^{-\frac{1}{2}})$ if $b=O(\sqrt{nF(\bw^*)})$.
-Such a linear speedup was observed for optimization errors~\citep{cotter2011better}.
-Indeed, it was shown that minibatch SGD requires $O(n/b)$ rounds to achieve the optimization error bounds $\ebb[F_S(\bar{\bw}_R)]-F_S(\bw^*)=O(\sqrt{F_S(\bw^*)/n})$ if $b=O(\sqrt{nF_S(\bw^*)})$.
-We extend the existing optimization error analysis to generalization, and develop the first linear speedup of the minibatch SGD as measured by risks for general convex problems.
-In particular, our regime $b=O(\sqrt{nF(\bw^*)})$ for linear speedup in generalization matches the regime $b=O(\sqrt{nF_S(\bw^*)})$ for the linear speedup in optimization~\citep{cotter2011better}.
+\begin{remark}[Linear speedup] We now give some explanations on linear speedup.
+For the case $F(\bw^*)\gtrsim 1/n$, a larger batch size allows for a larger step size, which further decreases the number $R$ of rounds.
+It shows that minibatch SGD achieves a linear speedup if the batch size is not large, i.e., it only requires $O(n/b)$ rounds to achieve the excess risk bound $O(n^{-\frac{1}{2}})$ if $b\lesssim \sqrt{nF(\bw^*)}/(\sqrt{L}\|\bw^*\|_2)$.
+Such a linear speedup was observed for optimization errors for multi-pass SGD~\citep{cotter2011better}.
+Indeed, it was shown that minibatch SGD requires $O(n/b)$ rounds to achieve the optimization error bounds $\ebb[F_S(\bar{\bw}_R)]-F_S(\bw^*)\lesssim \sqrt{F_S(\bw^*)/n}$ if $b\lesssim \sqrt{nF(\bw^*)}/(\sqrt{L}\|\bw^*\|_2)$.
+We extend the existing optimization error analysis to generalization, and develop the first linear speedup of the minibatch multi-pass SGD as measured by risks for general convex problems.
+In particular, our regime $b\lesssim \sqrt{nF(\bw^*)}$ for linear speedup in generalization matches the regime $b\lesssim \sqrt{nF_S(\bw^*)}$ for the linear speedup in optimization~\citep{cotter2011better}.

-For the case $F(\bw^*)< 1/n$, Corollary \ref{cor:mini} shows that a larger batch size does not bring any gain in speeding up the risk bounds.
+For the case $F(\bw^*)\lesssim 1/n$, Corollary \ref{cor:mini} shows that a larger batch size does not bring any gain in speeding up the risk bounds.
 The underlying reason is that the variance is already very small in this case, and a further reduction of variance by minibatch does not bring essential benefits in the learning process. \end{remark}